 In addition to the other information set forth in this report, you should carefully consider the factors discussed in Part I, "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended March 31, 2024, which are incorporated herein by reference, and could materially affect our business, financial condition or future results.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial conditions or results of operations could be negatively affected.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operating results.
+If any of the risks actually occur, our business, financial conditions or results of operations could be negatively affected.
 In that case, the trading price of our stock could decline, and our stockholders may lose part or all of their investment.
 There have been no material changes from the risk factors set forth in Part I, "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended March 31, 2024.